subor/sdk/docs/en/topics/lpm.md

 In this mode the [OS](os.md) and [Ruyi platform](layer0.md) are still running- albeit with reduced functionality (and performance).

-The intention is to use this mode for:
+This mode is intended for:

 - Downloading/uploading
 - Patching of both the system and applications